workarea-commerce/workarea-share/README.md

 ### Easy customizability

-Change the maximum length of the message of the sent email via `Workarea.config.max_email_share_message_length`.
+Change the maximum length of the message of the sent email via Admin configuration page.
 Customize the sharable offerings by editing `views/workarea/storefront/shares/_share_buttons.html.haml`

 ### reCAPTCHA